Jenna and Chris

 The Whole Time

-Every flight, every dinner, every dance floor, every boat day.
-Our baby was with us the whole time.
+Every flight, every dinner, every dance floor, our baby was with us the whole time.

 Pregnancy progression